MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/anchor.md

 ms.reviewer: v-brycho
 ---

-# Choose an anchoring method for your guide
+# Anchor your guide to the real world

 When you create a guide with Dynamics 365 Guides, one of the first steps is to choose an anchoring method.
 When you anchor a guide, you synchronize it spatially with a real-world environment.
 Anchoring is how holograms know where they are in the real world.
 You must create an anchor for your guide for it to work on HoloLens.